Skip to content

 Camrose and the Canadian Northern Railway

-The CNoR mainline ran westward from Winnipeg via Portage la Prairie, Dauphin, Canora, Humboldt, North Battleford and entered Alberta at Lloydminster.
+The Canadian Northern Railway (CNoR) mainline ran westward from Winnipeg via Portage la Prairie, Dauphin, Canora, Humboldt, North Battleford and entered Alberta at Lloydminster.
 From Lloydminster the alignment ran through Vermilion, Vegreville, and Fort Saskatchewan.
 The line traversed a scenic and fertile area of western Canada where it served small communities and fledgling prairie communities.
 An early promotional phrase described the railway as the “Saskatchewan Valley Route.”
 The line arrived in Edmonton in November 1905.
 Subsequently the CNoR was completed west through Jasper to Vancouver via Blue River and Kamloops, with the transcontinental main line being opened for service in 1915.

-Known officially by the railway as the “Battle River Subdivision,” the Vegreville Branch was approved under the provincial charter of the Alberta Midland Railway.
+Known officially by the CNoR as the “Battle River Subdivision,” the Vegreville Branch was approved under the provincial charter of the Alberta Midland Railway.
 Construction commenced in 1909 and reached Camrose in April of 1910.
 Subsequently, the CNoR would construct its “Strathcona cut-off” – running from Camrose to Strathcona via Hay Lakes and New Sarepta in 1911, providing a more direct route from Camrose to Edmonton.

-The company’s Battle River Subdivision that operated through Camrose followed another scenic prairie alignment.
-From Vegreville it ran south-westerly towards Camrose via Roundhill, and followed Stoney Creek to the Battle River Valley.
+The Battle River Subdivision that operated through Camrose followed another scenic prairie alignment.
+From Vegreville it ran south-westerly towards Camrose via Round Hill, and followed Stoney Creek to the Battle River Valley.
 Crossing the Battle on a small timber pile trestle, it would climb back towards Viewpoint and Edberg before following the Meeting Creek Valley south towards Donalda and then on to Stettler, Big Valley, and Drumheller.

 The Camrose depot was constructed in 1911 to the company’s standard third-class station design.
 Not long after its construction, the depot would be expanded to handle growing business.
 Located on the east outskirts of the Town of Camrose, a regular dray and bus would ferry passengers from the depot to downtown Camrose.